myyat/hotel-booking-system-ba/docs/user-stories.md

 **Acceptance Criteria**
 - Given the user is on the booking details page
   When the user cancels the booking within the allowed cancellation period
-  Then the system confirms the cancellation and displays a message "Booking cancelled"
+  Then the system confirms the cancellation
+  And displays a message "Booking cancelled"
   And the system issues a full refund according to cancellation policy

 - Given the user is on the booking details page
   When the user cancels the booking after the allowed cancellation period
-  Then the system rejects the cancellation and displays a message "This booking cannot be cancelled at this time"
+  Then the system rejects the cancellation
+  And displays a message "This booking cannot be cancelled at this time"

 - Given the user cancels the booking within the allowed cancellation period When the system processes the refund